0xStruct/mina-anons/lab/README.md

 as part of Mina-anons, users need to anonymously prove membership of certain groups

-MerkleTree with persistence (levelDB) is utilized
+MerkleTree with persistence (levelDB) is utilized (ref: https://github.com/plus3-labs/o1js-merkle)

+`db` folder contains levelDB files for persistence, Merkle Tree is loaded from the existing DB if it is there already otherwise, a fresh DB is initiated

 ```sh
 npm install